Richard Francis Burton: Works and correspondence

 Burton published over 40 books and countless articles, monographs and letters.
-A great number of his journal and magazine pieces have never been catalogued.
+Many of his journal and magazine articles have not been catalogued.
 Over 200 of these have been collected in PDF facsimile format at burtoniana.org.

 Brief selections from a variety of Burton's writings are available in Frank McLynn's Of No Country: An Anthology of Richard Burton (1990; New York: Charles Scribner's Sons).